 2. Get Dressed

-All dressing and grooming advice comes with caveats.
+All dressing and grooming advice comes with caveats, but a simple business casual outfit is likely your best bet when deciding what to wear to an interview.
 Overall, follow these three rules, and you’ll be set:

 - Be Crisp